allan-tulane/fa-25-recitation-01-mch555/README.md

 - [ ] 4.
 Describe the worst case input value of `key` for `linear_search`? for `binary_search`?

 **TODO: your answer goes here**
+Worse-case input key for linear search is at the end of the list because the algorithm has the check every element before returning: len(mylist)

+worse-case input key for binary search is when the key is not in the list or if it is the last one checking while having: log₂(len(mylist)) + 1

 - [ ] 5.
 Describe the best case input value of `key` for `linear_search`? for `binary_search`?

-**TODO: your answer goes here**
+**TODO: your answer goes here** for linear search, the best case scenario would be the first element in the list, because the algorithm just has to do 1 comparison: mylist[0]

+for binary search, the best case scenario for the key would be exactly in the middle of the list, because the algorithm would only do one comparison: mylist[len(mylist)//2]

 - [ ] 6.
 Complete the `time_search` function to compute the running time of a search function.
 Note that this is an example of a "higher order" function, since one of its parameters is another function.